- Heber City, UT, USA

 - Assist with invasive species inventory and removal; trail maintenance; vegetation surveys

 - Assist with activities such as construction/maintenance of fences; installing signs, habitat restoration

 The objective of this position is to provide meaningful work experiences while also providing a benefit to public land resources and visitors.
+The ultimate goal of this position is to create an inventory of existing structures in the Wilderness Area around Kings Peak and identify structures that need to be removed.
 The Backcountry Ranger will gain job skills related to the management of wilderness areas by working on various projects.
 The individual will be instilled with an appreciation of natural resources, the benefits of cooperation, hard work and a sense of accomplishment with an emphasis on a sound work ethic that will supplement their other educational opportunities.

-- Must be able to communicate clearly and concisely with resource professionals within NPS.
+- Must be able to communicate clearly and concisely with resource professionals within USFS

 - Must provide personal transportation